 Duty to Disclose.

 In connection with any proposed transaction, contract, arrangement, policy, program or other matter being considered by PTI, a Covered Person shall promptly disclose the existence of any Potential Direct Conflict that may give rise to a Conflict of Interest with respect to the proposed transaction, contract, arrangement, policy, program or other matter.
 Such disclosure shall be made to the Secretary setting forth, in writing, all relevant facts relating to the Potential Direct Conflict.
+All disclosures provided to the Secretary under this COI Policy shall be provided simultaneously to the Chair of the Board (the “Chair”), so long as the Chair is Disinterested.
 When in doubt, Interested Persons shall disclose matters as Potential Direct Conflicts.

 Potential Perceived Conflicts can be seriously damaging to the multi-stakeholder community’s confidence in PTI.
 A Covered Person shall promptly disclose the existence of any Potential Perceived Conflict, which shall be treated as equivalent to a Potential Direct Conflict until such time as the doubt is removed and the matter is determined after investigation of all the relevant facts in accordance with this COI Policy.
-When in doubt, Interested Persons shall disclose matters as Potential Perceived Conflicts and disclose all relevant facts relating to the Potential Perceived Conflict to the Secretary.
+When in doubt, Interested Persons shall disclose matters as Potential Perceived Conflicts and disclose all relevant facts relating to the Potential Perceived Conflict in the manner specified in Section 2.1(a).

-If any Covered Person has reason to believe that another Covered Person has a Potential Conflict, the Covered Person with such belief shall inform the Secretary, including disclosing all relevant facts relating thereto.
+If any Covered Person has reason to believe that another Covered Person has a Potential Conflict, the Covered Person with such belief shall inform the Secretary, in the manner specified in Section 2.1(a), including disclosing all relevant facts relating thereto.

-The Interested Person shall provide the Secretary with an updated Statement (as provided for in Article V below) at the time any disclosure is made pursuant to this Section 2.1.
-The disclosure to the Secretary of a Potential Conflict shall be made promptly and pursuant to such procedures as the Board may establish from time to time.
+The Interested Person shall provide the Chair (if Disinterested) and the Secretary with an updated Statement (as provided for in Article V below) at the time any disclosure is made pursuant to this Section 2.1.
+The disclosure to the Chair (if Disinterested) and the Secretary of a Potential Conflict shall be made promptly and pursuant to such procedures as the Board may establish from time to time.

 Determining Whether a Conflict of Interest Exists.